-Deciding to work from home as a freelancer, and breaking away from the comfort and security of life as an employee, is a BIG thing.
+Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

-I know from personal experience that it’s daunting and frightening.
-It’s this fear that causes people to squeeze onto crowded roads, buses and trains on most mornings of their adult lives.
+From personal experience, I can tell you that it may feel daunting and frightening.
+It’s that fear that causes people to continue to squeeze onto crowded roads, buses and trains on most mornings of their adult lives.

 There IS an alternative, and this article will take you through it step by step.